-When your employer pays for your expenses using a reimbursement or allowance arrangement, the payments generally should not be on your Form W-2 if the following rules for an accountable plan are met.
+When your employer pays for your expenses using a reimbursement or allowance arrangement, the payments generally should not be on your Form W-2 if all the following rules for an accountable plan are met.

-- 1) You adequately account to your employer for the expenses within a reasonable time. - You return any payments not spent for business expenses (excess reimbursements). - 3) You must have paid or incurred deductible expenses while performing services as an employee.
+- 1. You adequately account to your employer for the expenses within a reasonable period of time. - 2.
+You return any payments not spent for business expenses (excess reimbursements) within a reasonable period of time. - 3.
+You must have paid or incurred deductible expenses while performing services as an employee.